viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 - how to use the [data management](/manage/data/) service to capture images from your smart machine's camera and sync them to the Viam app
 - how to filter and tag your synced images according to the objects you wanted to detect
-- how to use the [ML model](/services/ml/) service to train a new ML model based on those images and deploy that model to your smart machine
+- how to use the [ML model](/services/ml/) service to train an ML model based on those images and deploy that model to your smart machine
 - how to use the [vision service](/services/vision/) to detect objects defined in an ML model from a live camera feed

 From here, you could do anything!
 Try one of the following: